marttasch/dreiFragezeichen_episodePicker/README.md

 - You can use the Script `webscrape_ddf.py` to update the JSON File.
 - The Jupyter Notebook `webscrape_ddf.ipynb` contains the same Code as the Script, but can be used in a more interactive way.

 The JSON File for the hosted Webpage is not being updated automatically.
-If you want to update the JSON File, you have to do it manually.
+If you want to update the JSON File, you have to run the Script manually.